SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [Goodefellow I. - Deep learning book cap II](https://www.deeplearningbook.org/contents/linear_algebra.html): provides an essential introduction to linear algebra.
 It covers key concepts such as vectors, matrices, matrix multiplication, linear transformations, and eigenvalues.
 * [Goodefellow I. - Deep learning book cap III](https://www.deeplearningbook.org/contents/prob.html) delves into the fundamentals of probability and information theory.
 It covers topics such as probability distributions, marginal and conditional probabilities, independence, Bayes' theorem, entropy, and mutual information.:
 * [Goodefellow I. - Deep learning book cap IV](https://www.deeplearningbook.org/contents/numerical.html): focuses on numerical computation techniques that are vital for implementing and optimizing deep learning algorithms.
 It covers essential topics such as floating-point arithmetic, optimization algorithms, numerical stability, and the use of software tools for efficient computation.
+* [Jentzen A. - Mathematical Introduction to Deep Learning: Methods, Implementations, and Theory](https://arxiv.org/abs/2310.20360): provides a comprehensive mathematical foundation for understanding deep learning algorithms.
+A book for advancer users who want to delve in the mathamatical understanding of deep learning concepts (600 pages)

 ## Python basics